The parts of a notebook

 - Post comments to project collaborators.
 See Comments

-- Find resources in the community, for example, useful data sets.
+- Find resources in the Gallery, for example, useful data sets.

 You can add comments to a notebook that you’re editing.